Now Open: 2026-2027 Innovation Grants

 Submission Instructions

-Please submit your two-page LOI in any format to programmanager@imstillhere.org.
+Please submit your proposal in any format to programmanager@imstillhere.org.

 If you have questions, our Board members and staff are available to assist.